openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 _description: _

 Returns the value corresponding to the allocation position inside this object.
-In this case: 0 it´s for x and 1 it´s for y
+In this case: 0 it's for x and 1 it's for y

 $$code(lang=c++)
 ofVec2f v1 = ofVec2f(40, 20);